 According to the detailed analysis of results from more than 460 published studies, opioid pain medication is not the most effective, or even the most long lasting, solution for severe dental pain.
-The School of Dental Medicine at Case Western Reserve University recently conducted a new study that examined the best methods for pain relief when patients are suffering from acute dental pain.
+The School of Dental Medicine at Case Western Reserve University recently conducted a new study that examined the best methods for dental pain relief when patients are suffering from acute dental pain.
 Here’s what you need to know about the study and how it can relate to your life.

 The Study and What it Revealed